tinymce/tinymce-docs/plugins/comments.md

 **Result**: The commented text will be highlighted yellow.
 ![**Highlighted text**]({{site.baseurl}}/images/highlight.png)

 > Note: The values provided in the above example are the default values provided in Comments 2.0.
-To configure these options differently, see the [Create a skin]({{site.baseurl}}/advanced/creating-a-skin/) section.
+To configure these options differently, refer to the [Create a skin]({{site.baseurl}}/advanced/creating-a-skin/) section.

 For more information on TinyMCE formats, refer to the [formats]({{site.baseurl}}/configure/content-formatting/#formats) section.

 ### Using Comments